pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---MSX.md

     zcc +msx -subtype=msxdos -oadva.com -lm adv_a.c

-This will genetrate a file, **adva.com** which is located at $100, as required by MSXDOS.
+This will generate a file, **adva.com** which is located at $100, as required by MSXDOS.

 #### 16K model
 To run on a 16K machine, you need to move the code origin to the upper half.